Jason-CKY/Morse-Decoder-GUI/README.md

 This code uses both python 2 and python 3 libraries, and is optimised to run on raspberry pi.

-Libraries used include:
+Libraries used include (python3):
-Tkinter, PIL, pyqrcode, and RPi.GPIO, pypng
+tkinter, PIL, pyqrcode, and RPi.GPIO, pypng

 Setup with RC522 card reader can be found at https://pimylifeup.com/raspberry-pi-rfid-rc522/